{{ result.summaryTitle }}

 SBOM

-A software bill of materials, listing components and related evidence for a product or release.
+A software bill of materials that lists components and supply-chain evidence for a software artifact.

 Package URL